Helping is in our DNA

 Because I want you to know I’m a self-made Genetic Counsellor.
 Pulled myself up by the bootstraps and found my way in.
 I pieced together my training to become an Associate then it took me 5 years, 20 long cases, 100 short cases, 300 supervision hours, 23 breakfast meetings, a Master’s degree by thesis and one newborn baby to become a fully certified genetic counsellor and it was the best thing I ever did.

 It has opened so many doors but best of all it has led me here.
-It has given me the freedom to open a private practice and bring my almost 20 years of experience to you and I couldn’t do this if I wasn’t fully certified.
+It has given me the freedom to open a private practice and bring my 25 years of experience to you and I couldn’t do this if I wasn’t fully certified.
 So, I started a business, work with a few doctors (you can meet them below), and I wrote this website all by myself.

 I’ve told you my story so when you are with me, there is already a connection.
 You already know me.